Snap Saboteur election

 Although a few of the Saboteurs did support Jeremy Corbyn, their pro-European, internationalist and anti-populist philosophy was strongly consistent with that of the establishment wing of the Labour party from which Corbyn wrestled power, and which rebelled against him on numerous occasions (notably over airstrikes in Syria and in a leadership bid by Owen Smith) and effectively tried to sabotage his electoral campaign (for example by leaking the Labour manifesto).
 Corbyn, by contrast, was seen as the kind of populist – and his supporters as the kind of great unwashed, low-information voters – who are reviled by the Saboteurs over Brexit:

-Other constituents of the Saboteurs include those, like the Liberal Democrats and Remoaner Tories such as Anna Soubry, whom it was speculated might join this establishment Labour faction in a new breakaway centrist party.
+Other constituents of the Saboteurs include those, like the Liberal Democrats and Remoaner Tories such as Anna Soubry, who, some people speculate, may join this establishment Labour faction in a new breakaway centrist party.

 Core Labour Saboteur